Year of call: 1996

 - Edward appears regularly in Scotland as well as England and Wales both in general Tribunals and the EAT.
 He has a strong Appellate Court practice.

-- He has once again been recommended in the 2014 edition of Legal 500
+He has once again been recommended in the 2015 edition of Chambers & Partners.

 What the leading legal directories say: